Hugh Jackson Morgan

-Hugh Jackson "Buddy" Morgan (1893–1961) was a world-renowned internist and medical professor, who served as Chair of the Department of Medicine at the Vanderbilt University School of Medicine from 1935 to 1959, President of the American College of Physicians, and Chief Medical Consultant to the Surgeon General of the United States Army during the Second World War.
+Hugh Jackson "Buddy" Morgan (1893–1961) was an internist and medical professor, who served as Chair of the Department of Medicine at the Vanderbilt University School of Medicine from 1935 to 1959, President of the American College of Physicians, and Chief Medical Consultant to the Surgeon General of the United States Army during the Second World War.
 In his youth he was an accomplished college football player.

 Early life and education

 Hugh Jackson Morgan was born into a prominent Nashville, Tennessee family in 1893 and graduated from Vanderbilt University in 1914.
 The Jackson family's ancestral home, Forks of Cypress, remains a landmark in Florence, Alabama.
 A scholar and athlete, he was a prominent member of the Vanderbilt varsity football team and was selected as an All Southern center.
 Morgan played on the 1911 and 1912 SIAA championship teams.
 He was nominated though not selected for an Associated Press All-Time Southeast 1869-1919 era team.